 Information about the option of studying abroad in 3rd year.

-The University of Edinburgh is involved in a number of international exchange schemes, details of which can be found on the Student Exchanges page of the Edinburgh Global website.
-If you are interested in applying for one of these schemes please contact your Personal tutor to discuss the options available to you.
+The University of Edinburgh is involved in a number of international exchange schemes, details of which can be found from the Student Exchanges page of the Edinburgh Global website.
+If you are interested in applying for one of these schemes please contact your Personal Tutor to discuss the options available to you.

-The School has Erasmus agreements with universities in Belgium, Germany, Italy, Poland, Portugal and Spain.
-Further information on these opportunities is available from Edinburgh Global.
+The School has Erasmus agreements with universities in Belgium, Germany, Italy, Poland, and Spain.

 The University also has exchanges with universities all over the world, including universities in USA, Canada, Australia, New Zealand, China, South Korea, Singapore, Mexico, Argentina and Chile.

 ** The application deadline for study abroad in 2019/2020 is late November 2018.